tinybirdco/demo_versions/README.md

 ### Generate some data

 Now is a good time to get some initial data into your data project.
 The datagen.py script has no unusual dependencies, and the default volumes are a good starting point.
+It will use the Tinybird Token you have already setup in the project in the earlier step to push data to the Workspace.

 You can run it in a Terminal with